jastisriradheshyam/parallelo/README.md

+# Process
+- A process is a program in execution.
+- Every process has their own address space.
+- A process comprises of one or more threads of execution.

+# Thread
+- Threads are part of a process that share various resources, like address space.
+- Threads can communicate directly through shared memory.

-# Multithreading
+# Multi-threading

 - All threads in a process share access to the process resources.

 # Multiprocessing

-- Running mutiple processes on mutiple processors at same time by a program.
+- Running multiple processes on multiple processors at same time by a program.

 # Concurrency